 Settling Ponds (SPs) are typically used in passive treatment systems to allow for the oxidation, precipitation, and accumulation of metal solids that occur when alkaline drainage issues from a mine or after acidic drainage has passed through an alkalinity-generating treatment component such as an ALD or VFP.
 Often settling ponds contain baffle curtains to reduce short-circuiting and maximize retention time.
 Flush Ponds (FPs) are similar to Settling Ponds.
 As noted, some SPs are also used as Flush Ponds.
 Flush Ponds receive and retain solids during flushing events of VFPs.
+There are two Settling Ponds at Phase I and three Settling Ponds at Phase II.
+In addition, there are three Flush Ponds at Phase II, two of which at times are used as Settling Ponds.

 Wetlands (WLs), in addition to accumulating metal solids similar to Settling Ponds, can also provide a final polishing by "filtering out" particulates suspended in the water before discharging to a stream.
-Although many angular-shaped, treatment wetlands are predominantly shallow ponds supporting cattails, wetlands can be designed, built, and planted to look and function as a natural wetland with high species diversity to provide not only treatment but also exceptional wildlife habitat.
+Although many treatment wetlands are angular-shaped, shallow ponds supporting predominantly cattails, wetlands can be designed, built, and planted to look and function as a natural wetland with high species diversity to provide not only treatment but also exceptional wildlife habitat.
 Bioswales combine functions of wetlands and channels.
 Bioswales are vegetated channels can convey flow from one component to the next as well as provide water treatment.
+There is one wetland at the Phase I system and four wetlands at the Phase II system.
+There are also two bioswales at the Phase II system.

 Horizontal Flow Limestone Beds (HFLBs) are open, unburied, beds of limestone, which are typically installed at the end of a passive treatment system.
 The HFLB serves two major purposes.
 First, HFLBs provide an alkalinity boost to the treated water before discharging, which adds additional buffering capacity to the stream in order to lessen the impact of other acidic sources downstream.
 Second, HFLBs remove manganese.
 (See previous discussion regarding manganese removal.)
+There is one HFLB at each system.